-Guidelines from your eye care specialist in El Segundo, California
+Guidelines from your eye care specialist in Manhattan Beach, California

 There are many routine daily actions you can take to preserve your eye health and keep your vision crisp and clear.
 By following a few simple practices outlined below, you can reduce your risk of developing many common ocular diseases and vision problems.